 • The IRS prohibits any investments in life insurance.

-• Investments in collectibles is also prohibited.
-This includes, rugs, artwork, gems, and other personal property.
+• Investments in collectibles are also prohibited.
+This includes rugs, artwork, gems, and other personal property.

 • Since IRA’s are meant for you to invest in your retirement future and provide you with future tax benefits, any investment made to benefit you in the present is prohibited.